 OCASD SUBCOMMITTEE PARTICIPATION OPPORTUNITIES

-(Rev. 5/7/2021 JB)
+(Rev. 11/21/2022 JB)

-There is a lot of work that needs to be done to realize all of the goals outlined in OCASD's Long-Term Vision.
+A lot of work needs to be done to realize all of the goals outlined in OCASD's Long-Term Vision.
 Our work is done primarily through our collaborative subcommittees and work groups.
 The Commission has developed a set of priorities to recruit for and organize now.
 These are mainly offshoots of work we have done in the past that requires the 360° view that OCASD’s diverse membership can provide.
 However, rather than decide by ourselves to pursue only selected projects, we also need the broader autism community of autistic individuals, family members, and professionals to identify areas of strong interest to them.
 We will launch additional subcommittees as we are able and as we have interested participants to join them.

-Current Subcommittees and Those Launching in 2021.
+Current Subcommittees and Those Launching in 2023.

-The current priority projects are divided into five subcommittees: (1) Professional Training; (2) Navigating Life with Autism; (3) Screening, Identification, and Assessment; (4) Interventions for ASD; and (5) Education.
+The current priority projects are divided into five subcommittees: (1) Professional Learning; (2) Navigating Life with Autism; (3) Screening, Identification, and Assessment; (4) Individual Interventions, Supports and Strategies for ASD; and (5) Social Services and Adult Supports.
 One or more projects is listed under each subcommittee.